qe201020335/BeatTogether-DockerCompose/README.md

   6. Add this server to the BeatTogether mod's config.
 See [below](#beattogether-mod-configuration)

 ## Json Configs
+ - The options included here are not exhaustive but most likely what matters.
+ - You need to look into the servers' source code to find more available options
+ - The descriptions are based on my understanding of the project.

 ### The Master Server
 `master.json`
 ```